 Hovia Edwards (pronounced hoo-vee-ya) of Shoshone-Navajo-Okanogan heritage is a flutist, composer, and cultural leader.
-At only 14 she recorded her first album in January of 1998, Morning Star, “Hovia performs original & traditional melodies in a style that is youthful yet with a surprising maturity for an artist so young” (Canyon Records).
-Her father, Herman Edwards is a performer & flute maker & encouraged her from early childhood to master the flute.
-Hovia is a second generation flutist & has grown up performing around the world & soloist at the Scottsdale Center for the Art in Arizona.
-Hovia has contributed to numerous projects as a performer and composer, including collaborations with recording artist Robert Tree Cody and Academy-Award winning actor and film producer, Wes Studi.
+At only 14 she recorded her first album in January of 1998, Morning Star, “Hovia performs original and traditional melodies in a style that is youthful yet with a surprising maturity for an artist so young.”
+(Canyon Records) Her father, Herman Edwards is a performer and flute maker, and encouraged her from early childhood to master the flute.
+Hovia is a second-generation flutist and has grown up performing around the world and soloist at the Scottsdale Center for the Art in Arizona.
+Hovia has contributed to numerous projects as a performer and composer, including collaborations with recording artist Robert Tree Cody and Academy-Award-winning actor and film producer, Wes Studi.
 She currently serves as Event Coordinator for the Language and Culture Department of the Shoshone-Bannock Tribe.

 Katherine Goforth – Dramaturge

 American vocalist Katherine Goforth shares her “noble, colorful and iridescent vocal sound” (Magazin Klassik) in strong and heartfelt performances.
-“Goforth, with [her] virile voice, does not hold back,” (The New York Times) offering vivid character portraits sung with the utmost commitment and finesse.
-Winner of the 2019 Oregon District Metropolitan Opera National Council auditions and the 2019 National Association of Teachers of Singing Artist Awards regional competition, she is a distinctive vocalist, representing the best of next generation operatic talent.
+“Goforth… does not hold back,” (The New York Times) offering vivid character portraits sung with the utmost commitment and finesse.